 Understanding Root Canal Retreatment

-Sometimes, the teeth don’t heal properly following a root canal procedure.
+Sometimes, the teeth don’t heal properly after a root canal procedure.
 When this occurs, the patient may experience pain and reinfection of the tooth.
-A root canal retreatment, or endodontic retreatment, can be done to remove this new infection and save the natural tooth.
+A root canal or endodontic retreatment can be done to remove this new infection and save the natural tooth.

 Can A Root Canal Be Redone?

 Yes, a root canal retreatment can be redone.
-In the case of a complication, such as reinfection, a root canal retreatment can go in, remove the infection, and seal the area again.
-With that said, additional canals are uncommon, and the vast majority of root canal treatments are successful (97% in the first ten years).
+In the case of a complication, such as reinfection, the retreatment can involve removing the infection and sealing the area again.
+With that said, additional canals are uncommon, and most root canal treatments are successful (97% in the first ten years).

 Top Reasons Why Root Canals Need To Be Redone